huridocs/uwazi/README.md

 E2E Tests depend on electron.
 If something appears to not be working, please run `node_modules/electron/dist/electron --help` to check for problems.

-#### Dev Shell Container ("Docker")
+#### Development Docker

-This project includes a [`Dockerfile`](Dockerfile-devshell) to build a container which already includes the required dependencies (as above) to simplify set up for development.
-This guarantees a uniform development environment by avoiding subtle differences between individual developers machines.
+This project includes a [`Dockerfile`](Dockerfile-devshell) to build a "dev container" which already includes the required dependencies (as above).
+This simplifies setting up your development environment, and guarantees a uniform environment by avoiding subtle differences between individual developers' machines.
 Once you have a container runtime installed (e.g.
 [Podman](https://github.com/containers/libpod) via `dnf install podman-docker` or [Docker](https://docs.docker.com/install/)), and a tool to process the [`docker-compose.yaml`](docker-compose.yaml) (e.g. [Podman Compose](https://github.com/containers/podman-compose/) via `pip3 install podman-compose`